 Hotels that we highly recommend include:

-- Aria Resort – We joined their players club and are constantly receiving free hotel nights.
+- Aria Resort – We joined their player’s club (MGM Rewards) and are constantly receiving free hotel nights.

 - Caesars Palace

 - The Palazzo at the Venetian